WionaGlaenzer/OAS-explore/README.md

 python3.11 -m venv pipeline
 source pipeline/bin/activate
 pip install -r requirements.txt

+Linclust has to be installed separately following these instructions: https://github.com/soedinglab/mmseqs2/wiki#install-mmseqs2-for-linux
+On Euler we followed the steps listed in the section "Compile from source under Linux".

 Model training requires an additional environment with the necessary packages.